 Extra Magic Hours – if you are staying at a Disney resort hotel, you will have access to extra park hours where only resort guests are allowed in.
 These can occur in the morning or evening at different parks throughout the week.
 If you are not a Disney resort guest, avoid Extra Magic Hour parks – they will be more crowded.
 I have found Evening Extra Magic Hours to be the most useful – they often allow several extra hours for the crowds to go down so that you can enjoy more attractions.

 Park Hopper – if you decide to purchase the Park Hopper option, you can visit more than one park in a single day.
-This offers a lot more flexibility when planning your itinerary.
+This offers a lot more flexibility when planning your Disney World itinerary.
 The standard way to use this option is to visit one park in the morning, eat lunch and take a break, then head to another park for the evening.
 Decide which different parks you want to visit in each day, and which ones you want to visit mornings and evenings.

 Half Days – depending on how you travel to Walt Disney World, you will probably have a half-day at the beginning and end of your trip from arriving in the morning or leaving in the evening.
 Do you want to spend these half-days in the park?
-There are other things to do that do not require using a park ticket, like visiting Downtown Disney, touring other Disney resorts, or visiting the pool.
+There are other things to do that do not require using a park ticket, like visiting Disney Springs, touring other Disney resorts, or visiting the pool.
 We like hitting the parks as much as possible, so we spend these days in the parks – just know what you want to do with these days ahead of time.

 Crowds – some days at the park are just more crowded than others.
 The Magic Kingdom tends to be more crowded on the weekends, so try to visit it on a Monday or Tuesday and go to the Animal Kingdom on Saturday instead.
 If a park had Evening Extra Magic Hours one night, then the next day it will be a lot less crowded because most resort guests will be visiting a different park or sleeping in.